This blog may contain affiliate links. Read our disclosure policy for more info.

 For starters, it’s a good idea to have a trustworthy contact back home who you’ll be able to check in with regularly.
 You can also use Find My Friends or other location-tracking apps so they know your whereabouts.
 It’s comforting to know someone is looking out for you, and it’s also a good idea to leave copies of important documents and itineraries with them.

 The general safety tips we already mentioned are especially important when traveling alone.
-It’s essential to orient yourself in a new location to avoid getting lost, and keep your belongings to a minimum while walking around.
+It’s essential to orient yourself in a new location to avoid getting lost and keep your belongings to a minimum while walking around.
 If you need to use an ATM, avoid using them at night and stick to ones in well-traveled areas.
 We also prefer ATMs inside banks, as they are less likely to be tampered with.

 If you’re out drinking and partying with new friends, keep it to a reasonable level so you can get yourself home safely.